tollwerk/TYPO3-ext-tw_base/Docs/ViewHelpers/Page/title.md

 <base:page.title title="Custom title"/>
 ```

-For the custom page title to be used you need to register it as title provider in TypoScript:
+For the custom page title to be used you need to register it as title provider in TypoScript, preferrably with a higher priority than the default `"record"` title provider:

 ```typoscript
 config.pageTitleProviders {